Manchester United F.C.: Sponsorship

 The club's first kit manufacturer was Umbro, until a five-year deal was agreed with Admiral Sportswear in 1975.
-Adidas received the contract in 1980, before Umbro started a second spell in 1992.
-Umbro's sponsorship lasted for ten years, followed by Nike's record-breaking £302.9 million deal that lasted until 2015; 3.8 million replica shirts were sold in the first 22 months with the company.
+Adidas won the contract in 1980, before Umbro started a second spell in 1992.
+That sponsorship lasted for ten years, followed by Nike's record-breaking £302.9 million deal, which lasted until 2015; 3.8 million replica shirts were sold in the first 22 months with the company.
 In addition to Nike and Chevrolet, the club also has several lower-level "platinum" sponsors, including Aon and Budweiser.

 On 30 July 2012, United signed a seven-year deal with American automotive corporation General Motors, which replaced Aon as the shirt sponsor from the 2014–15 season.
 The new $80m-a-year shirt deal is worth $559m over seven years and features the logo of General Motors brand Chevrolet.
 Nike announced that they would not renew their kit supply deal with Manchester United after the 2014–15 season, citing rising costs.
 Since the start of the 2015–16 season, Adidas has manufactured Manchester United's kit as part of a world-record 10-year deal worth a minimum of £750 million.
 Plumbing products manufacturer Kohler became the club's first sleeve sponsor ahead of the 2018–19 season.
-Manchester United and General Motors did not renew their sponsorship deal, and the club subsequently signed a five-year, £235m sponsorship deal with TeamViewer ahead of the 2021–22 season.
+Manchester United and General Motors did not renew their sponsorship deal, and the club subsequently signed a five-year, £235 million sponsorship deal with TeamViewer ahead of the 2021–22 season.
+At the end of the 2023–24 season, TeamViewer were replaced by Snapdragon, who agreed a deal worth more than £60 million a year to take over as the club's main sponsor.
+In August 2024, Snapdragon's parent company Qualcomm triggered an option to extend the deal by two years, taking it through to 2029.